spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 foo();
 ```

-There is a noticable delay between `start` being logged and `done` being logged.
-This is because the nearly 100 billion iteration must be completed before moving on to the next subsequent line in the code.
+There is a noticeable delay between `start` being logged and `done` being logged.
+This is because the nearly 100 billion iterations must be completed before moving on to the next subsequent line in the code.
 This is a prime example of synchronous code.

-Asynchronous code, on the other hand, is code that will start or setup some process that usually takes some time to complete (i.e. asking a user for input, waiting for a keypress, waiting for a milli-second count, etc), but it will not block the thread while it waits.
-Asynchronous will usually run some function in response to the completion of the process it was waiting for - let me give you a few examples in words:
+_Asynchronous_ code, on the other hand, is code that will start or setup some process that usually takes some time to complete (e.g. asking a user for input, waiting for a keypress, waiting for a milli-second count, etc), but it will not block the thread while it waits.
+Asynchronous code will usually run some function in response to the completion of the process it was waiting for - let me give you a few examples in words:

 * If you were programming a Javascript video game, you'd want to tell the program to do something when the player presses a button.
-You wouldn't want this to be synchronous because if it was I'd pause the execution of the rest of the code until the user pressed a button.
-Instead, we'd prefer to let the game loop keep running and whenever the user pressed a button, our program would run the functionality we assigned to the key press.
+You wouldn't want this to be synchronous because if it was, the execution of the rest of the code would be paused until the player pressed a button.
+Instead, we'd prefer to let the game loop keep running, and whenever the player pressed a button our program would run the functionality we assigned to the key press.

 * `setTimeout` and `setInterval` are asynchronous functions.
 While they wait for the milli-second countdown to reach 0, the JS interpreter keeps reading the rest of the code.

-So the question now becomes: How do I tell JavaScript to run some functionality when the asynchronous function is finished.
+So the question now becomes: How do I tell JavaScript to run some functionality when the asynchronous function is finished?
 Putting the code after the asynchronous function won't work because asynchronous code isn't thread-blocking:

 ```javascript
 function foo(){